Elmauro117/Webscrap_BSoup_NewsWebPage/README.md

 Finally we extract the texts from each new and save it in a Dict.
 Each new belongs to a different subkey named after the new's title and are grouped in another key named after the section.

 We also created a function that displays the images with the title and the new's URL.

+# IMPORTANT:
+THE FILE "Beautiful Soup simple scrapping" IS THE FILE THAT CONTAINS ALL THE STEPS i'VE DONE WHILE MAKING THE PROJECT THE FILE "Beautiful Soup simple scrapping for Github" IS THE FILE THAT CONTAINS THE CLEANED CODE